 - Black Canyon of the Gunnison National Park near Montrose and Crawford

-The ultimate summer experience in Colorado isn’t complete without a visit to Red Rocks Amphitheatre.
-Whether you are looking to hear some music or get in a workout, Red Rocks offers the perfect space to do both.
+The ultimate summer experience in the Centennial State isn’t complete without a visit to Red Rocks Amphitheatre.
+Whether you are looking to listen to some talented artists or maybe get a staircase workout in, Red Rocks offers the perfect space for either.

-Stretch it out while taking in the beautiful scenery that lays before you with their Yoga on the Rocks summer series.
-With August being the last month in the series, choose from evening and day classes on Fridays, Saturdays, and Sundays.
+Stretch it out while taking in the beautiful scenery that lays before you with the Yoga on the Rocks summer series or enjoy a movie during Film on the Rocks.
+August marks the end of the movie showings and classes taught by local instructors, so be sure to snag tickets to either (or both!).

 For more things to do this month, be sure to check out our August events page and see what is happening in your part of the state.